-As expected, he is a numbers man, crunching numbers for the team on costs and pricing of new products.
-He does not have a creative bone in his body on advertising and marketing products.
+As expected, he is a numbers man, crunching numbers for the team on the costs and pricing of new products.
+He does not have a creative bone in his body for advertising and marketing products.

 He answered a few questions on pricing but that was it.
 At the end of the meeting, the executive identified Joe as the top man on the product development team and that the vendor should contact him for ideas and with any questions on the new marketing plan.

 Joe was bewildered, he had done some advertising and marketing courses back in the day, but this was not his area of expertise.
-There were others on the product development team who were experts in this field and would be a great point of contact for the vendor.
+There were others on the product development team who were experts in this field and would be great points of contact for the vendor.

 As he strolled back to his office, he pondered on why the executive would give the vendor the perception that he was the best point of contact for this project, when his skillset did not match the requirements for the project.
 He decided he will have a chat with the executive later that day.

 This scenario is a good example of what occurs in the workplace based on one’s perception versus reality.
 Surely, the executive would have known that Joe is an accountant and not a media guy.
 What perception did Joe create that the executive would select him as the point of contact and overlook everyone else?